How To Become an Orchestra Manager

-People skills are really important.
+“People skills are really important.
 You don’t have to be an extrovert; I’m not really an extrovert.
 But I think working on leading meetings, speaking one-on-one with people, and managing people indirectly and directly helps.
-Usually in my position it’s not just managing the few people who work for me, it’s managing the entire musician body, managing substitutes, and managing people at the venues.
+Usually, in my position it’s not just managing the few people who work for me, it’s managing the entire musician body, managing substitutes, and managing people at the venues.

-Organization is really important, even if you’re not organized in your own personal life.
+“Organization is really important, even if you’re not organized in your own personal life.
 Have some sort of way to present yourself as the organized one because in development you are facing these donors and you have to be organized.
-[It’s the same with] marketing, and in personnel you have to be able to present things to musicians and have their schedules worked out, so your own stuff has to be organized.
+[It’s the same with] marketing, and in personnel, you have to be able to present things to musicians and have their schedules worked out, so your own stuff has to be organized.

 “I actually had a really fantastic Production Manager whose background was in theatre and she didn’t necessarily know all the instruments and the setup and what’s typical.
 She didn’t know the repertoire as well because she wasn’t around it.
 But you learn that stuff and you can pick it up.
 So having an arts background is helpful I think — knowing that scene and those types of personalities.

 Working with artists in the nonprofit world requires an Orchestra Manager to be patient, supportive, and dedicated.
-Kammeyer says, “I think having an open mind and wanting to learn are important, because you’re always going to be thrown a lot of things.
+Kammeyer says, “I think having an open mind and wanting to learn are important because you’re always going to be thrown a lot of things.
 Having curiosity and asking questions and wanting to know more is also really helpful.”

-“We have a lot of issues with visas and (it sound strange) with instruments, because we have a lot of instruments with ivory and tortoiseshell.
+“We have a lot of issues with visas and (it sounds strange) with instruments because we have a lot of instruments with ivory and tortoiseshell.
 You can go there for information and career advice, to go and see what other orchestras are doing and what youth orchestras and the education part are doing.
 It’s a great resource.”

 If you’re looking for work, she says, “There are usually resources in each city — like in New York they have NYFA, which is a website with all the paid and unpaid internships, part-time and full-time work, so when you’re looking for jobs you can go to those types of websites.”